Developer: Quantic Dream

 Detroit is a game about the fight between Androids and humans.
 There’s always been a theory that eventually AI will surpass us and get the upper hand.
 Isaac Asimov wrote about it a lot and created stories in which he blurred the boundary between human emotion and algorithms.
 Detroit does an amazing job doing this with a well-crafted story and really questioning the absolute core of humanity and addressing problems that we are facing in the real world today with racism, classism, and prejudice.
 You play as three separate androids and each has its own goal and path.
-Markus starts as an android serving an older famous artist and lives in upper-class society.
+Markus starts as an android serving an older famous artist and lives in an upper-class society.
 Kara, who is a maid for an abusive drug-addicted father in the slums of Detroit, and Conner, who is a brand new prototype android that is used in investigations for the Detroit Police Department.

 Like all of David Cage’s games, each level is a scene in which you play a different character, the scenes rotate, and as you make your choices you unlock new paths that involve hatred or love for your character or cause.
 The player walks their character around and can interact with some of the environment by manipulating objects via button commands (like all of David Cage’s games) and each scene is played out with quick-time events and missing them can actually impact the storyline as well.
 It’s a very sensitive timeline with different outcomes for each character.
 I honestly can’t get too in-depth with how my timeline went, but let’s just say none of my characters survived and part of this is because the timeline/path system isn’t explained well enough.